mhagiwara/book-reviews/work.md

         - Every product, including books, solves a particular problem.
 Without a problem to solve = no customers.
         - Use blog, talks, podcast, video etc. to build an audience (potential customers)
         - Set up a 'pre-order' page to assess if the audience would pay you if you built the product (with discount, money-back guarantee)
+    - Chapter 14
+        -
+    - Chapter 15
+        - Time management is a key for working from home - make a daily schedule and stick to it.
+        - When you are feeling unmotivated, work for 15 minutes first.
+You'll find it easier just to keep moving.
+    - Chapter 16
+        - Fake it till you make it  - act as if you already possess the skills and talent you need to succeed
+        - How would you 'act' if you were already the kind of person you want to be?
+    - Chapter 17
+        - Hire a professional resume writer (think of a brochure selling you a $100 product, compare it to your $80K+ job).
+Put your resume online.
+    - Chapter 18
+        -
+    - Chapter 19
+        - Write a blog to market yourself.
+Blog should be your home base.
+Great example: http://www.smartpassiveincome.com/
+    -

 * Brian Tracy.
 Eat That Frog!
     - People that look smarter than you are just doing things differently.